RandomTryDude/Mal_Analysis/CLICKFIX/REDDIT/readme.md

 (that's about 1 / 4th)
 BUT doesnt execute anything further the STOP_SKIPPING_ME function , call cmd.exe to ping 1.0.0.1 and close if there's no answers

+From these we can supposse there's some .net in there based on clr.dll & mscore import so , let's see if we can find & extract it

 once found ->